• Personal interview (or a reference from a mutual aquaintance) and application required.

 In addition to what you can learn from Caitlin about goat husbandry and cheesemaking, Brad loves to teach about homebrewing, and each summer we set aside a brewing day to create an “apprentice beer”, that is ready to enjoy by the end of the summer.
 He can also instruct in the garden, vineyard and orchard.

 The Shed can house one apprentice comfortably (or a couple cozily), and is 10×20, comfortably furnished, with basic cooking equipment and electricity.
+It is insulated and has electric heat.

 The Cabin can also house one apprentice comfortably (or a couple cozily).
 It overlooks the goat yard, and like the Shed, is comfortably furnished, with basic cooking equipment and electricity.
+It is insulated and has gas heat.

 The Study is a room off Brad’s sail loft.
 While it is a little more limited in terms of a kitchen and cooking, it is private and comfortable.
 It has a wood stove, and could be used early/late season for warmth.

 There is no running water in any of the living spaces, but there is an outdoor shower and outhouse, and the laundrymat is nearby in Union.
-The Cabin has a propane heater, the Study has a wood stove, and the Cabin has an electric heater.
+The Cabin has a propane heater, the Study has a wood stove, and the Shed has an electric heater.
 We ask our apprentice to bring bedding and any specialty cooking equipment we might not have.
 We have wireless DSL, so bring along your computer.
 There is also a TV and a sewing machine available!
 Your friends and family are welcome to visit, as long as they don’t mind pitching in with the work.

 We’ll assign housing according to which apprentice stays the longest.